Forest plot: Example

-This blobbogram is from an iconic medical review; it shows clinical trials of the use of corticosteroids to hasten lung development in pregnancies where a baby is likely to be born prematurely.
+This blobbogram is from an iconic systematic review; it shows clinical trials of the use of corticosteroids to hasten lung development in pregnancies where a baby is likely to be born prematurely.
 Long after there was enough evidence to show that this treatment saved babies' lives, the evidence was not widely known and the treatment was not widely used.
 After a systematic review made the evidence better-known, the treatment was used more, preventing thousands of pre-term babies from dying of infant respiratory distress syndrome.
 However, when the treatment was rolled out in lower- and middle-income countries, it was found that more pre-term babies died.
 It is thought that this may be because of the higher risk of infection, which is more likely to kill a baby in places with lower-quality medical care.
-The current version of the medical review states that there is "little need" for further research into the usefulness of the treatment in higher-income countries, but further research is needed on how best to treat lower-income and higher-risk mothers, and optimal dosage.
+A 2017 systematic review states that there is "little need" for further research into the usefulness of the treatment in higher-income countries, but further research is needed on how best to treat lower-income and higher-risk mothers, and optimal dosage.